futurejones/Swift-Lite/README.md

 <a href="https://swift.org"><img src="https://img.shields.io/badge/Swift-4.2.2-orange.svg" /></a>&nbsp;&nbsp;<a href="https://raspberrypi.org"><img src="https://img.shields.io/badge/Raspberry%20Pi-all models-red.svg" /></a>&nbsp;&nbsp;<a href="https://www.raspberrypi.org/downloads/raspbian/"><img src="https://img.shields.io/badge/Raspbian-Stretch-green.svg" /></a>&nbsp;&nbsp;

+### What is Swift-Lite?
+Swift-Lite is a super lean version of Swift built for small arm SBC's like the Raspberry Pi running the Debian based Linux OS Raspbian.
+Swift-Lite uses meta-tags combined with the pre-build processor to make constructing a multi-file Swift project with Module and Library dependancies simple and easy.
+Swift Modules can be used in much the same way you would use a Framework or a Library.

+Swift-Lite is built from the official repo on Swift.org.
+It includes Foundation, Dispatch and all the main core libraries of Swift.
+Not included are the Swift add-ons such as Package Manager, REPL, LLDB and XCTest.
+This results in a greatly reduced download and install size from 140MB/725MB to 44MB/240MB but without reducing or compromising the core functionality of the Swift language.

 ### Sample Project, Module and Library files for Swift-Lite
 #### [Quick Start Guide](/docs/getting-started.md)
 #### Projects